One Rockwell West Tower: Design

 The tower is elliptical in shape and is built using the usual steel and glaze.
 Balconies are built at the peak of the tower.
-The bulk of the tower is covered in a blue tinted glaze but clear glazing will be used to cover the roof.
+The bulk of the tower is covered in a blue tinted glaze but clear glazing covers the roof.

 The facade overrun allows the using of a rooftop pool and a decking area.
 The top of the tower also features two levels.